aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/markdownsaveoptions/_index.md

 ```

 Specifies whether images are saved in Base64 format to the output file.
-Default is  false .
+Default value is  false .

 When this property is set to  true  images data are exported directly into the **img** elements and separate files are not created.